 Additional Read: What Are the Occupational Diseases Covered Under a WC Policy?

-In this case, medical expenses incurred on Ram’s treatment were covered by workmen compensation insurance policy.
+In this case, the workmen’s compensation insurance policy covered the medical expenses incurred during Ram’s treatment. by.
 Upon receiving intimation about Ram’s hospitalization, the insurer scrutinized the claim form along with other documents like doctor’s prescription, medical bills, etc. Once satisfied, the insurer paid medical expenses.
 Here, as Ram’s fingers stayed numb for quite a long time, the insurer also paid temporary disability benefits.